Faricimab (Vabysmo 6mg) · UK 2026 cost

 • CQC-registered clean-room or sterile minor procedure room with the latest report rated Good or Outstanding; transparent itemised written pricing; direct telephone access to the consultant for the duration of treatment.

-• Honest evidence-based consent — written information about per-injection endophthalmitis (0.02 to 0.05 per cent), intra-ocular inflammation (1 to 2 per cent per patient course), rare retinal vasculitis with occlusion, the treat-and-extend rationale and the realistic year-1 and maintenance-year treatment burden.
+• Honest evidence-based consent — written information about per-injection endophthalmitis (0.02–0.05%), intra-ocular inflammation (1–2% per patient course), rare retinal vasculitis with occlusion, the treat-and-extend rationale and the realistic year-1 and maintenance-year treatment burden.

 What does the evidence say about faricimab?